tarwn/lessthandot-hugo/blogs/content/posts/2013-10-08-angularjs-vs-knockout-data-binding-2.md

 There are quite a few differences in the two approaches.

-**Updates &#8211; Full Change or Per Key**
+**Updates – Full Change or Per Key**

 Knockout's default behavior for inputs is to update the backing value after the full input has changed.
 Angular updates on individual key presses.
-This behavior is customizable in both frameworks, Knockout provides a binding named &#8216;valueUpdate' to override the behavior with options of keyup, keypress, and afterkeydown.
+This behavior is customizable in both frameworks, Knockout provides a binding named 'valueUpdate' to override the behavior with options of keyup, keypress, and afterkeydown.
 Angular does not offer a built-in switch, but you can build a custom directive to provide the exact behavior you want (or [copy one from stackoverflow][7]).

 **Specific Bindings vs Element Controllers**